approov/quickstart-python-django-token-check/README.md

 PyJWT==1.7.1 # update the version to the latest one
 ```

-Next, you need to install the dependencies:
+Next, you need to install the dependency:

 ```bash
 pip3 install -r requirements.txt